Irish Church Act 1869

-The passage of the Bill through Parliament caused acrimony between the House of Commons and the House of Lords.
+The passage of the bill through Parliament caused acrimony between the House of Commons and the House of Lords.
 Queen Victoria personally intervened to mediate.
 While the Lords extorted from the Commons more compensation to alleviate the disestablished churchmen, in the end, the will of the Commons prevailed.

-The Irish Church Act was a key move in dismantling the Protestant Ascendancy which had dominated Ireland for several centuries previously.
+The Irish Church Act was a key move in dismantling the Protestant Ascendancy which had dominated Ireland for the prior century.